Chachapoyas, Treasure of the north, Private Tour

 Excluded

-• Personal expenses, drinks and meals not explicitly mentioned in the programme.
+- Personal expenses, drinks and meals not explicitly mentioned in the programme.

-• Tips for driver and guide.
+- Tips for the driver and guide.

-• International flights to Peru.
+- International and domestic flights to Peru.

-• Domestic and foreign airport taxes.
+- Domestic and foreign airport taxes.

-• Other taxes or fees not mentioned/specified in the itinerary.
+- Other taxes or fees not mentioned/specified in the itinerary.

-• Riders / carriers on an excursion to Gocta
+- Riders/carriers on an excursion to Gocta

 Know before you go